-CryptAttackTester: formalizing attack analyses
+CryptAttackTester: high-assurance attack analysis

-Daniel J. Bernstein University of Illinois at Chicago USA Ruhr University Bochum Germany Tung Chou Academia Sinica Taiwan
+Daniel J. Bernstein and Tung Chou

-Abstract
+University of Illinois at Chicago, USA

+Abstract.
 Quantitative analyses of the costs of cryptographic attack algorithms play a central role in comparing cryptosystems, guiding the search for improved attacks, and deciding which cryptosystems to standardize.
 Unfortunately, these analyses often turn out to be wrong.
+Sometimes errors are not caught until years later.